pombredanne/discern/docs/installation/usage.rst

 The basic outline for this tutorial is:

 #.
 Becoming familiar with the API and logging into Discern.
 #.
-Created an organization object, a course object, and a problem object.
+Created an organization object and a course object
-#.
-Associate the course with the organization and the problem with the course.
 #.
 Add 10 essay objects and associate them with the problem.
 #.
 Add 10 essay grade objects that are instructor scored and associate each one with an essay.
 #.
 A model will now be created, and from now on, each additional essay you add will automatically have an essay grade object associated with it that contains the machine score.